Dayday05/ScheduleMe/README.md

-## **ScheduleMe ?**
+## **ScheduleMe**

-App for creating articles and organize friday's afternoon with various topics from team members.

-**Why ?**
+**How ?**

 The idea from ScheduleMe was born after a meeting about why we stopped our friday's afternoon workshop and how can we restart the initiative of scheduling afternoon's meetings with team members.

-**What can I do with this App ?**
+**What can I do with this ?**

-With ScheduleMe, you can create various articles ( news about the latests update release of programming libraries/framework, events etc...) and organize different workshops with team members to share knowledge, practice some programming skills etc.
+ScheduleMe is "plug & play" app, you log in with your favorite social network and then you have access to various content published by your team members or other collaborators.
+But the heart of this application is about scheduling and with all the various tools this app have to offer, you and your team never miss an event/workshop/meeting ever again !

 ---